jonyonson/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+- Sessions record information about a user while visiting a site.
+A session will expire a predetermined amount of time after the user leaves the site.

 1. What does bcrypt do to help us store passwords in a secure manner.

+- `bcrypt` allows us to create and store a `hash` of a passsword as opposed to storing a plain-text password.
+The hash formula is repeated a set number of times in order to slow down attackers.

 1. What does bcrypt do to slow down attackers?

+- `bycrpt` slows down attackers by making the attacker repeat the hash algorithm so many times in order to decipher.

 1. What are the three parts of the JSON Web Token?

+- header
+- payload
+- signature

 ## Project Set Up